WILLIAMSON COUNTY REPUBLICAN CAREER WOMEN

 Section 4.
 Nominations for the elective offices may be made from the floor at the meeting for elections following the report of the Nominating Committee Chair.
 Such nominees shall be members in good standing of the TFRW and shall be in accord with the purposes, bylaws and policies of this Club, TFRW and the Republican Party.
 Candidates who wish to be nominated from the floor shall provide their written consent to serve, if elected, and a certified copy from their local election commission office of their voting record, to the Club President prior to the opening of the meeting for elections.

 Section 5.
 Election shall be by ballot and a majority of all votes cast shall constitute an election.
 Where there is one candidate for an office, election may be by voice vote.

 Section 6.
 Members seeking office must have voted Republican in four (4) of the four (4) most recent state and/or local Republican primary elections.
-A copy of their voting record must be submitted to the currently serving Nominating Committee of the Biennial Convention in the year of the official declaration of their candidacy.
+A certified copy of their voting record must be submitted to the currently serving Nominating Committee of the Biennial Convention in the year of the official declaration of their candidacy.

 Section 7.
 Members seeking office who have not voted Republican four (4) of the four (4) most recent state and/or local Republican primary elections can submit, in writing, a clarification of their record to the currently serving Nominating Committee, for consideration.

 A. WCRCW shall pay TFRW and NFRW per capita dues to the State Treasurer as soon as possible after the beginning of the fiscal year with the first payment to be received no later than February 1.
 Payment of dues shall be accompanied by a list of the names, addresses with zip codes, phone numbers and email addresses of the Club President and Treasurer plus the same for members whose dues are being paid.